lloydlowUOA/public_notes/snakemake_vs_nextflow/snakemake_vs_nextflow.md

 ## Acknowledgements

 I thank the Davies coding club members for practicing on code similar to the one presented here.
 In particular, special thanks to Callum MacPhillamy, my post-doc, who coded the majority of the pipelines presented here.

+<a name="further"></a>
+## Further self learning
+If you like to learn bioinformatics in this type of "workshop-style", consider getting my [book](https://www.worldscientific.com/worldscibooks/10.1142/12908#t=aboutBook).